|Nutrition Facts (per serving)|

-Pasties have that incredible ability to suit just about everyone as the filling is easily changed to suit.
-Cornish Pasties and Welsh Oggies are perhaps the most famous and come filled with meat, potato, and swede (the British term for rutabaga).
+Pasties have that incredible ability to please just about everyone as the filling is easily changed to suit a variety of tastes.
+Cornish pasties and Welsh oggies are perhaps the most famous handheld filled pastries and come stuffed with meat, potato, and swede (the British term for rutabaga).

-But if meat is not your thing, or you are looking for something a little lighter, you will love this Cheese, Onion, and Potato Pasty.
-The pastry is made with vegetable shortening, so no animal product there either.
-If you want an even more tasty pastry, then replace a third of the shortening with butter (but not more as the finished pastry will be too soft to hold the hefty filling).
+But if meat is not your thing, or you are looking for something a little lighter, you will love this cheese, onion, and potato pasty.
+The pastry is made with vegetable shortening, so there is no animal product there either.
+If you want an even more tasty pastry, then replace a third of the shortening with butter (but no more than that as the finished pastry will be too soft to hold the hefty filling).

 - For the Pastry: